woctezuma/epic-games-ratings/README.md

 > **Note**
 > Unfortunately, the official ranking was reverted back to using **raw** ratings later on the same day.

+> **Note**
+> As of August 31, 2023, the official ranking uses a mysterious sorting order! 😱
+>
+> For investigaztion:
+> - [the official ranking][official-ranking-mysterious-sorting-order-August-31-2023], on August 31, 2023,
+> - [the official ranking][official-ranking-mysterious-sorting-order-September-01-2023], on September 1, 2023,

 ## Requirements

 -   Install the latest version of [Python 3.X][python-download-url].